jagrutee-g/IT-Vedant-python-project_Fashion-Store-Management/README.md

 conda install mysql
 conda install pandas

-..more will be updated as code is corrected.
+..more will be updated as code is updated.